Las Vegas shooting: Remembering the fallen

 Hartfield was described as a well-respected and selfless member of the community.
 The military veteran had a son and a daughter.
 As a youth football coach, he helped every player to excel, said Stan King, whose son played on Hartfield’s team.

-Troy Rhett, another friend, said he knew Hartfield was attending the concert on Sunday.
+Troy Rhett, another friend, said he knew Hartfield was attending the concert.
 After hearing about the mass shooting, Rhett texted Hartfield to find out whether he was safe.
 Hartfield never responded.

-Hartfield wrote a book titled, “Memoirs of a Public Servant,” about his career as a Las Vegas police officer.
+Hartfield wrote a book in July titled, “Memoirs of a Public Servant,” about his career as a Las Vegas police officer.

 Dorene Anderson